 - Alliance One International, Inc.

 - Altria Client Services, LLC

-- Farm Labor Organizing Committee

 - Interfaith Center on Corporate Responsibility

 - JTI Leaf Services

-- North Carolina Agribusiness Council

 - RAI Service Company

 - PMI Global Services, Inc.

 - Tobacco Growers Association of North Carolina

 - Universal Leaf

 - U.S. Department of Labor Wage and Hour Division

-CURRENT FLPG ADVISORY MEMBERS
+CURRENT FLPG ADVISORY MEMBERS:1

 - Consulate General of Mexico in Raleigh

+- North Carolina Agribusiness Council

 - North Carolina Department of Labor Bureau of Agricultural Safety and Health

 - North Carolina Farm Bureau

 These materials are shared for informational purposes only.
 The FLPG has made no effort to collect or share materials other than those that relate to United States federal regulations and procedures.
 The FLPG makes no representation as to their accuracy or completeness and warns that the materials may change or become out of date.
 These materials do not constitute legal advice.
-Each recipient of these materials should consult his or her own attorney or accountant to fully understand any legal obligations imposed by the regulations and procedures discussed in these materials, as well as any other potentially applicable federal, state or local laws and regulations.
+Each recipient of these materials should consult his or her own attorney or accountant to fully understand any legal obligations imposed by regulation and procedures discussed in these materials, as well as any other potentially applicable federal, state or local laws and regulations.
 This sharing of these materials is not intended to alter any recipient's responsibility for complying with all applicable laws and regulations.